 Finally, spatial systems are integrated and transformed through a set of political and administrative linkages reflected in formal government structural relationships, flow of public budget resources, administrative authority, supervision and approval patterns, transactions among government jurisdictions, informal political influence and decision chains, and interdependences among spatially dispersed specialized organizations.

-List the linkages that transform and integrate urban and rural areas in developing nations such as Nigeria.
+- 1. List the linkages that transform and integrate urban and rural areas in developing nations such as Nigeria - 2.
+Explain how spatial linkages could be used to ensure development at both urban centre and rural areas